The Truth About Wisdom Teeth

 Crowding Issues

-Wisdom teeth can cause crowding when they push against the existing teeth, disrupting their alignment.
+it can cause crowding when they push against the existing teeth, disrupting their alignment.
 This can lead to a need for orthodontic treatment to correct the misalignment.

 Wisdom Teeth Removal: The Reality